dellow/Web-Framework/README.md

 > __Please note:__ The `sync` task will minify CSS and JS.

-> __Please note:__ xip.io is blocked on some routers (BT for one for UK developers).
+> __Please note:__ xip.io is blocked with some routers / ISP's (BT in the UK).
 You will need to use an alternative DNS address in this case.
 Google provide 8.8.8.8 and/or 8.8.4.4 for this purpose.

 <a name="pagespeed"></a>
 ## PageSpeed (Extended)